JAForbes/z4/readme.md

 Services
 --------

+> 🚨 This isn't implemented yet

 You can transform a value with a visitor function just like `stream.map` in other libraries.
 In Z4 these transforms are logical and may not run when you expect them too.
 So it is important not to rely on them for unrelated side effects like logging, or network requests.

 Often in Z4 computations are deferred until they are read, or until there is some idle time that can be used.
 So placing a log in a call to `.$map`, `.$filter` etc may not run when you expect it too.

 If you want to perform some action beyond querying or writing to the tree, you can do so in a a service.

-Services are different to queries, they receive values from the tree, they can be paused and resume, but they do not return a value that can be transformed, they are leaf nodes in the Z4 propagation tree and are always updated after the state tree has fully propagated.
+Services are different to queries, they receive values from the tree, they can be paused and resumed, but they are not queries, they do not return a value that can be transformed, they are leaf nodes in the Z4 propagation tree.

 Services are defined as synchronous or generator functions.
 Generator functions allow you to pause the side effect while async services run, or while the state tree propagates.
 This pausing solves a common problem in reactive state solutions: infinite loops when writing back to tree in response to a subscription.

-If you `yield` to `Z4` after performing a write, `Z4` will delay the write if it needs to, and resume the side effect when there is no other writes happening.
+Any writes you perform for the duration of a service do not actually get applied to the state tree until the generator exits.
+This is very similar to database transactions.

+> 💡 If you want the view to see writes before they are committed you can use `.$optimistic` on any query.

 You can pass an options object to a side effect to change the service behaviour: